 Caitlyn Jenner’s pictures in Vanity Fair have created an opportunity for us to talk about transgender issues without fear of embarrassment or backlash.
 After all, we’re just talking about a magazine cover, right?
 The important thing is that we’re talking.
 What we can’t see, from the magazine cover, are the emotions that the transgender person, and their family, go through.
 We have to remember that Caitlyn Jenner is not a true representation of what transgender people go through in their daily lives.

 We can’t see the harassment, rejection, discrimination and violence (also referred to as “transphobia”) that most transgender people face on almost a daily basis.
 Transgender people have even been refused medical care or had it stopped prematurely because they were trans.
 Among those with family doctors, 40% reported having experienced discriminatory behaviour from their very own physician.
 The average income for these people is $15,000, even though almost half have a post-secondary education or better.
 In plain language?Almost half of these Canadians are living well under the poverty line.

 According to the Canadian Mental Health Association, 77% of transgender respondents have considered suicide and 45% have attempted it, numbers higher than any other group in Canada.
 Most people spoke of feelings of shame and isolation that were imposed on them by friends and family.
 Yet, according to the most recent report from Trans Pulse, these numbers will reduce 19% if the person has the support of family.
 For young people between the ages of 16-24, this number drops by 93% if the youth has supportive parents.

 So what can you do to help?

-If you find yourself struggling, seek out the help of a professional health care provider.
+- If you find yourself struggling, because your youth or young adult is transitioning genders or is questioning their gender seek out the help of a professional health care provider.
 Transitioning, at any stage in the process, can provide anxiety for the individual and their family.
-Professionals will assist you to better deal with the issues related to your specific situation.
+Professionals psychotherapists can assist you to better deal with the issues related to your specific situation.